RanaUniverse/bucklespring_keyboard_sound/README.md

 ## What i will do

 The cloned repo is in the form of the zip file here which i need to extract and then i need to compile and run this to check how it works.

+bucklespring.zip
+This file i got on 21 April 2025

+I need to extract this in a ~/.apps_and_softwares location.

+## What to add in the .bashrc file:

+alias 1='cd ~/.apps_and_softwares/bucklespring && sudo -b -E -g input -u $USER ./buckle'

+alias abc='cd ~/.apps_and_softwares/bucklespring && sudo -b -E -g input -u $USER ./buckle'

+## To Stop This sound

+sudo pkill buckle